Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 1. If coming from a trac-aware module, the document will be sent to the stage on the context trac.
 For example, searching for a document in the 'Engineering' trac, clicking on the document will take you to the document using the Engineering Trac's stage config.
 2. If coming from a non trac-aware module, the document will be sent to the stage on the trac as configured in the trac config.
 For example, if the user clicks on an Engineering document in the Dashboard or in a Notification, Content Accelerator will look for any trac configs that contain the Engineering document's type in the "Types used in trac" list.
 If only one trac is found, the user will be taken to the stage for that trac.
 If the Engineering document's type is found in more than one trac, the user will be given a choice as to what trac to use.

-To limit what users have access to each trac, [see this](/content-accelerator/latest/configure/other-aca-admin-configs/#limiting-users-trac-access){:target="_blank"}.
+To limit what users have access to each trac, [see this]({% link content-accelerator/latest/configure/other-aca-admin-configs.md %}#limiting-users-trac-access).

 ### Trac Security

 Security can be configured at the trac level to limit what groups are allowed to access each trac.
-See [here](/content-accelerator/latest/configure/other-aca-admin-configs/#limiting-users-trac-access){:target="_blank"} for further information.
+See [here]({% link content-accelerator/latest/configure/other-aca-admin-configs.md %}#limiting-users-trac-access) for further information.

 ### Event Logging